-Course Contact: Mrs A McCusker
+Course Contact: Miss L Sharpe

 The Level 3 Qualification in Health and Social Care will provide full-time learners with the skills needed to gain knowledge and understanding of a wide range of subject areas relating to Health and Social Care.
-It is equivalent in size to an A level.
+It is equivalent in size to one A level.

 The course would suit anyone with a passion for working or gaining further insight into working within the Health and Social Care sector.
-It is also beneficial for students who wish to have a clear pathway into the Health and Social Care sector via Further or Higher education.
+It is for students who enjoy learning about people, and their experiences.
+It is also beneficial for students who wish to have a clear pathway into the wide ranging Health and Social Care sector via Further or Higher education.